topology-foundation/docs-drp/docs/tutorials/grid.md

 }
 ```

-Now let's add a function that subscribes to the messages of our CRO object and re-render when new messages is received.
+Next, let's add a function that subscribes to our CRO's messages and triggers a re-render when new messages are received:

 ```ts
 async function createConnectHandlers() {